 PERS Plan 1 provides retirement, disability and death benefits.
 Retirement benefits are determined as two percent of the member's average final compensation (AFC) times the member's years of service.
 The AFC is the average of the member's 24 highest consecutive service months.
 Members are eligible for retirement from active status at any age with at least 30 years of service, at age 55 with at least 25 years of service, or at age 60 with at least five years of service.
 Members retiring from active status prior to the age of 65 may receive actuarially reduced benefits.
 Retirement benefits are actuarially reduced to reflect the choice of a survivor benefit.
 Other benefits include duty and non-duty disability payments, an optional cost-of-living adjustment (COLA), and a one-time duty-related death benefit, if found eligible by the Department of Labor and Industries.
 PERS 1 members were vested after the completion of five years of eligible service.
+The plan was closed to new entrants on September 30, 1977.

-Notes to Financial Statements January 1, 2017 Through December 31, 2017
+Notes to Financial Statements January 1, 2018 Through December 31, 2018